ConorHoey22/TestAutomationGuide/README.md

 ---------------------

-Within you DefaultVariables Class , createa method for getting you Application Config json file .
+Within you DefaultVariables Class , create a method for getting you Application Config json file .

 ![image](https://github.com/user-attachments/assets/23d83e13-d9a8-4ef3-a7a4-9ea456e53fdd)